-What Is a Promissory Note
+What Is a Promissory Note?

-What Is a Promissory Note In Finance?
+What Is a Promissory Note in Finance?

 Although promissory notes may be issued by financial institutions like banks, in general they are used so that an individual or company can get formal financing from a source other than a bank.
 For example, many young adults sign promissory notes with private lenders when taking out a student loan.

 Promissory Note Example

 In cases where a promissory note is unconditional and salable, it may be sold between entities as a financial instrument.
 In this event it is usually referred to as a negotiable instrument.